MaxJackson13/Python-Simple-HTTP-C2-Server/README.md

 Description
 -----------

 Have you ever wanted to over complicate remote code execution?
 Me neither.
-But now you can.

 `Server.py` will listen on a user specified port (default 8000) for HTTP GET requests with a base64 encoded cookie containing a command to run on the remote machine.
 It uses `subprocess.Popen` to spawn a new process, execute the command, and retrieve the results, separate from the process the server is running in before returning the results base64 encoded in the `Set-Cookie` response header.